boulderguitarsociety/boulderguitarsociety.github.io/Links.md

 Meets the 1st Tuesday, from 6:00 PM to 8:45 PM, in the Laramie County Library

 > * [Classical Guitar NW Org](https://tunein.com/radio/Classical-Guitar-Northwest-s233642/)
-A classical guitar channel on TuneIn free internet radio
+Was a group but now a classical guitar channel on TuneIn free internet radio

 Additional sister groups across the country are listed here: